Wittehaus: Awards

 The firm has won regional, national, and international awards, including an Honorable Mention in Architecture / Residential Architecture by Architecture Masterprize in 2023, Winner of the World Design Awards 2023 by The Architecture Community, and Gold Winner of the 2023 APR Global Future Design Awards.

-Wittehaus was recognized with an Honorable Mention in Architectural Design / Residential by BLT Built Design Awards in Luzern, Switzerland alongside Zaha Hadid Architects and Kengo Kuma and Associates.
+In 2023 Wittehaus was recognized with an Honorable Mention in Architectural Design / Residential by BLT Built Design Awards in Luzern, Switzerland alongside Zaha Hadid Architects and Kengo Kuma and Associates.

+Forbes listed Wittehaus on their list of "America's Top 200 Residential Architects" in 2025 and their "America's Best-In-State Residential Architects" lists in 2025 and 2026.

-NC Modernist Homes rewarded Wittehaus with a Matsumoto Prize in 2018.
+NC Modernist Homes rewarded Wittehaus with a Matsumoto Prize "Peoples Choice" award in 2018 and "1st Jury" award in 2026.